Audi Q2 review - Interior, design and technology

 It's a real stand-out feature of the Q2 that’s not unlike the side panels found on the R8 supercar.
 It comes in differing shades of grey in SE and Sport models, and a brighter silver on S line cars.
 But you can choose various options ranging from a dark colour to make the roof look as though it’s floating or even carbon fibre for a sportier style.
 It’s not just for design, either – the floating blade has aerodynamic properties, too.

 Alloy wheel sizes range from 16-inch on Technik cars, 17s on Sports and 18s on S line models.
-Black Edition and Vorsprung models come on 19s, which are also available as options on other trims, but beware that the bigger the wheel, the bigger the bumps you’ll feel, especially in the back and on Sport rather than Comfort suspension.
+Black Edition models come on 19s, which are also available as options on other trims, but beware that the bigger the wheel, the bigger the bumps you’ll feel, especially in the back and on Sport rather than Comfort suspension.

 Inside, the car borrows heavily from the A3, meaning you get the same wraparound dashboard design, eyeball air vents and climate control panel.
 It’s smart, but look closely and you’ll find some surprising cost-cutting measures.